sourcapital/vordr/README.md

 yarn start
 ```

-## Alerting
+## BetterStack

-### BetterUptime
+### Uptime

-BetterUptime is used for alerting and incident management.
+BetterStack Uptime is used for alerting and incident management.

 - Heartbeats are sent every minute for `Health` and `Sync Status` of the nodes
 - Missed heartbeats create incidents